OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-06.md

 ## Mark 6:30

-The apostles gathered around Jesus and reported to him all they had done and taught.
+The apostles gathered around Jesus and shared with him all they had done and taught.

 ## Mark 6:31

-Then, because so many people were coming and going that they did not even have time to eat, he said to them, “Come away by yourselves to a secluded place and rest a while.”
+Then, because so many people were coming and going that they did not even have time to eat, he said to them, “Come away by yourselves to a quiet place and rest a while.”

 ## Mark 6:32

-So they went away by themselves in a boat to a solitary place.
+So they departed by themselves in a boat to a secluded area.

 ## Mark 6:33